mwermelinger/kattis-guide/foundations.md

 ## Strings

-Almost every problem requires printing a string as part of the output.
-These problems however require some string processing: comparing strings, matching substrings with the `in` operator, calculating the length with the `len` function, formatting the output, etc.
+Almost every problem requires printing a string as part of the output, but these problems require some string processing: comparing strings, matching substrings with the `in` operator, calculating the length with the `len` function, formatting the output, etc.